Krozark/2D-infinite-map/README.md

-2D-infinite-map
+2D-Infinite-map
 ===============

-A module that allow you to use a infinite map in a 2D game.
+A module that allow you to use a infinite map in a 2D game, with auto load/free from file/network.

 It use Template for flexibilitie.

+The map is split in Area, and each area can be summery as a Tile[MAP_AREA_SIZE][MAP_AREA_SIZE].

 You can change the Area size (MAP_AREA_SIZE)